zhangyihome/code-push-cli/cli/README.md

 *NOTE: Just like with the `code-push collaborator add` command, this expects that the new owner has already registered with CodePush using the specified e-mail address.*

 Once confirmed, the specified developer becomes the app's owner and immediately receives the permissions associated with that role.
 Besides the transfer of ownership, nothing else about the app is modified (e.g. deployments, release history, collaborators).
-This means that you will still be a collaborator of the app, and therefore, if you want to remove yourself, you simply need to run the `code-push collaborator rm` command after successfully transfering ownership.
+This means that you will still be a collaborator of the app, and therefore, if you want to remove yourself, you simply need to run the `code-push collaborator rm` command after successfully transferring ownership.

 ## Deployment management